 Cliches are overused expressions, expressions that may once have seemed colorful and powerful, but are now dull and worn out.
-Time, pressure and anxiety may make you lose focus, and that is when cliches may slip into your writing.
-A reliance on cliches will suggest you are a lazy thinker.
+Time, pressure, and anxiety may cause you to lose focus, and that is when cliches may slip into your writing.
+Reliance on cliches suggests that you are a lazy thinker.
 Keep them out of your essay by thinking ahead and proofreading.

 WEAK: Performance in a crisis is the acid test for a leader.